khw100/ZipFileManager/README.md

 #Zip Manager Project\
 (WIP)

-NOTE: PROJECT HAS BEEN CHANGED FROM JSON LOGGING TO SQLITE>
+NOTE: PROJECT HAS BEEN CHANGED FROM JSON LOGGING TO SQLITE.

 Windows only for now.\
 Mac compatibility will be added later.